-Permanent Graduation Requirements
+Graduation Requirements

-State law created new, permanent requirements that will be available starting with the class of 2018.
-Students in the classes of 2021 and 2022 who have met or are on track to meet one of the original three pathways may continue to use those pathways to satisfy graduation requirements.
-Students in the classes of 2023 and beyond will be required to meet the permanent requirements in order to graduate.
-The permanent requirements are listed below:
+Students in the class of 2022 who have met or are on track to meet one of the original three pathways may continue to use those pathways to satisfy graduation requirements.
+Students in the classes of 2023 and beyond will be required to meet the new state requirements in order to graduate.
+These requirements are listed below:

 - 1. Demonstrate Competency: Students must demonstrate competency in Math and English by passing the state's Algebra I and English II tests.
-Students who have taken required tests more than once without passing and have received remedial supports are able to show competency through one of the options below: - Earn credit for one math and/or one English course through College Credit Plus; - Demonstrate career readiness and technical skill through foundational and supporting options; - Enter into a contract to enlist in the military upon graduation. - 2.
+Students who have taken required tests more than once without passing and have received remedial supports are able to show competency through one of the options below: - Earn credit for one math and/or one English course through College Credit Plus; - o Demonstrate career readiness and technical skill through foundational and supporting options; - o Enter into a contract to enlist in the military upon graduation. - 2.
 Preparation for College or Careers: Students must earn two diploma seals, one of which must be state defined, to demonstrate academic, technical and professional readiness for careers, college, the military or self-sustaining professions.